Suzy Post

 Suzanne Post (March 19, 1933 – January 2, 2019) was a civil rights activist in the struggle against discrimination and social injustice in Kentucky.
 She was born to Morris and Betty Kling in Louisville, Kentucky on March 19, 1933.
 She joined a student branch of the National Association for the Advancement of Colored People while a student at Indiana University Bloomington, and continued her student activism at the University of California Berkeley.
-In her long career, she advocated for social justice and led the way in the battle for civil rights, women's rights, LGBTQ rights, and equity in housing and education.
+In her long career, she advocated for social justice and led the way in the battle for civil rights, women's rights and reproductive freedom, LGBTQ rights, and equity in housing and education.
 Her Uncle Arthur Kling helped found the Kentucky Civil Liberties Union in 1955 and served on the Board of the Louisville Urban League.
 Michael Aldridge, a former ACLU director, in an article for the Louisville Courier Journal, wrote "the Kling family 's own personal experience with bigotry, and a shared memory of historic oppression and violence, made them fight all prejudice and restrictions on the civil liberties of others".

 On May 29, 1953, she married attorney Edward M. Post of Louisville.

 She earned a degree in English literature from the University of California, Berkeley in 1955, and returned to Kentucky in her late 20s to live near her extended family in Louisville.